czietz/picowifi/README.md

 [^1]: Despite the name similarity, the Raspberry Pi Pico is not to be confused with the Raspberry Pi Zero, 1, 2, 3, 4.
 While the latter are single-board computers running Linux, the Raspberry Pi Pico is a board based on the much smaller RP2040 ARM Cortex M0+ _microcontroller_.
 The PicoWifi project does not support the Linux-based Raspberry Pi Zero, 1, 2, 3, 4, and will not be ported to them.

 [^2]: Windows users might have to [install Python](https://www.python.org/downloads/) first.

+[^3]: Even though the peak supply current (about 300 mA) is well within the allowed range for USB 1.1/2.0 devices.